 Online Workshop: 7:00 pm – 8:30 pm.
 Sunday, September 4, 2022

 Vireo species: Blue-headed, Philadelphia, Red-eyed and Warbling vireos.

 Rare Warbler species: Hooded, Northern Parula, Black-throated Blue, Pine and Prairie warblers.

 Both my mom and I really enjoyed the [Birding by Ear]workshop series.
 It’s the first time either of us has felt like we could fit birds and their songs into a framework to remember rather than placing it in a jumbled, confusing heap of facts that slip away almost immediately.
 You made it very accessible!
 (E.M.
 Saskatoon May 2021)

 PRIVATE WARBLER TOURS AVAILABLE

-Stan Shadick also offers private warbler walking tours for individuals and families in Saskatoon.
+Stan Shadick also offers private warbler walking tours for individuals and families to parks in Saskatoon.
 During these fall migration morning tours, we seek out warblers and other songbirds.
 Click here for details.

 Click here for information about our Birding Be Ear Workshop Series.